aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Allow the user to log off
 - Hide/show components based on the user's auth status

 To make completing these steps a little easier, we'll be using the [authenticare](https://npmjs.com/package/authenticare) npm package.
 Install it with `npm install authenticare`.
+If you would rather not use `authenticare` and take the more difficult route and implement the low-level steps that `authenticare` does for you, [use these instructions](by-hand.md) instead.

-### 0. Have a look around first
+## 0. Have a look around first

 No need to rush into this.
 Get familiar with the code base first.
 There might be some patterns you haven't seen before.

 For example, this code also uses [`styled-components`](https://www.styled-components.com).
-It is also using the new React hooks feature for getting component state on functional components.
+It is also using the new React hooks feature for using component state on functional components.
 There is also a nice use of `props.children` in the `Authenticated` components.

 Also, get familiar with the user interface.
 Select some fruits, update their values, delete them, and add new ones.

-Once you're comfortable enough with the app, proceed with a sense of curiosity :wink: as we enable authentication and lock down the UI and the Web API.
+Once you're comfortable enough with the app, proceed with a sense of curiosity :wink: as we enable authentication and lock down parts of the UI and some of the Web API to only authenticated users.

 ## 1. Client-side: Determine if the current user is signed in